shuhanmomo/PavilionNet/README.md

 # PavilionNet
+ Final project of class **MIT 4.453 Creative Machine Learning for Design**

- implementation of StructureNet on synthetic 3D dataset
+ Implementation of StructureNet on Google Colab.
+The model was trained on synthetic parametric 3D dataset.